• Skip to primary navigation

 HOW DID THIS RECIPE COME ABOUT?

 I’m always looking for new ways to use leftover red beans and rice.
-I’ve topped hot dogs and omelets with them, and stuffed them in burritos and green bell peppers.
+I’ve topped hot dogs and omelets with them and stuffed them in burritos and green bell peppers.
 For some reason, I always thought about putting them into egg rolls.
 Wouldn’t that be a perfect way to use up the extra beans and rice?

 In December, I was asked to participate in a recipe challenge using Twin Dragon Egg Roll Wrappers by JSL Foods.
 They have been the leader in making Asian Noodles and Wrappers, Long Goods Pasta, and Baked Goods since 1951.
 You can find their brands at food stores nationwide under the names Twin Dragon, Fortune, and Amber Farms.
-They sent me some wonton wrappers and egg roll wrappers and challenged me to come up with a unique way of serving them.
-This recipe is being entered into the holiday category.
+Some of the stores where Twin Dragon can be found are Walmart, Albertsons, Shaw’s, Von’s, Stater Bros, Fred Meyer, QFC, Safeway, Associated Stores, Giant Stores, Shop N Shop, Winco, and Price Chopper.

 I made this two different times.
 The first time I used up some of my leftover red beans from the night before.
 Amazing.
 I promise.
 I have a new red bean and rice recipe coming soon, and it’s on the hot side (which I like) and mixed with the crunchy golden exterior of the Twin Dragon Wrappers, it was out of this world.
 Then, the Creole Mustard Dipping Sauce added that extra depth of flavor that had us going back for more.